vuejs/docs/src/guide/migration/global-api.md

 [Migration build flag: `GLOBAL_PROTOTYPE`](migration-build.html#compat-configuration)

-### `Vue.extend` Replaced by `defineComponent`
+### `Vue.extend` Removed

 In Vue 2.x, `Vue.extend` was used to create a "subclass" of the base Vue constructor with the argument that should be an object containing component options.
-Since in Vue 3.x we don't have a base constructor anymore, this functionality can be replaced with `defineComponent`
+In Vue 3.x, we don't have the concept of component constructors anymore.
+Mounting a component should always use the `createApp` global API:

 ```js
 // before - Vue 2